AI Chatbots in UX: Why Reliability Beats Showmanship

 My Takeaway

 AI chatbots are here to stay.
-But they’ll only earn trust through consistency, honesty, and not wasting people's time.
-That’s what turns a smart system into a real product.
-Not the wow factor.
-The "it just works" factor.
+But they’ll only earn trust through consistency, honesty, and not wasting people’s time.
+That’s what turns a smart system into a real product — not the wow factor, but the "it just works" factor.